sensu/sensu-cluster-metrics/README.md

 ## Overview

-The sensu-dashboard-metrics is a [Sensu Check][6] that queries the Sensu backend graphql endpoint and provides federation dashboard metrics.
+The sensu-cluster-metrics is a [Sensu Check][6] that queries the Sensu backend graphql endpoint and provides federation cluster metrics.

 ## Usage examples